Ornithologist/malloc/README.md

 ## Design Overview

-Upon each _malloc_ request, it searches through `block`s, the most granular data structure in the libaray that represents a memory region that can be used by _malloc_, _calloc_, or _realloc_.
+Upon each _malloc_ request, it searches through `block`s, the most granular data structure in the libaray that represents a memory region to be used by _malloc_, _calloc_, or _realloc_.

 Buddy allocation is used for memory requests with size smaller than 4096 bytes.
 The smallest `block`  is 32 bytes.
 There's no upper limit. `block` keeps a reference to its sibling of the same size, thus forming a linked list.